kyleliang919/Gesture-Control-of-Autonomous-Vehicle/README.md

 * I want to thank my wonderful teammates Dean Li and Alex O'kennard for all the hardwork put in the project
 * Also special acknowledgments for Dean's bravery to be the test subject
-* I also to thank our instructor, David Forsyth for all his advices and insights
+* I also need to thank our instructor, David Forsyth for all his advices and insights